Areej-Munir/Students-Marks/README.md

 - Select a model and train it using the prepared data.
 - Fine-tune the model for better performance.
 - Save the trained machine learning model for future use.

+# new changes in code github from vscode ediitor